shanevanheerden/shanevanheerden.github.io/_posts/2019-10-23-generalised_linear_models.md

 {% include figure.html path="assets/img/blog/blog5.1.jpg" class="img-fluid rounded z-depth-1" zoomable=true %}

-This is the first post in a series of blog posts focusing on the some of the classic Machine Learning algorithms!
-In this post, we will talk about a classic suite of statistical learning models, namely *Generalized Linear Models* (GLMs).
+This is the second post in a series of blog posts focusing on the some of the classic Machine Learning algorithms!
+In [my previous post](https://shanevanheerden.github.io/blog/2018/an_overview_of_supervised_machine_learning/), I gave a brief introduction of Supervised Learning together with many considerations that you need to bear in mind when framing a problem as a supervised learning problem.
+In this post, we will begin exploring the classic suite of statistical learning models, namely *Generalized Linear Models* (GLMs).
 Let's get started!

 ## 1. Introduction